 What to Do if You’re Workers’ Compensation Claim is Denied

 You shouldn’t give up on getting your workers’ compensation benefits if an insurance company denies your claim.
 Work comp claims can be denied for a variety of reasons, and you may still be entitled to benefits.
-At Fields Law, our Minnesota workers’ compensation lawyers can help build a strong appeal on your behalf, so you have the best possible chance of getting your claim approved.
+At Fields Law Firm, our Minnesota workers’ compensation lawyers can help build a strong appeal on your behalf, so you have the best possible chance of getting your claim approved.

 Let us answer your questions about the workers’ compensation appeals process.
 There’s no obligation to become a client, and the advice is free.
 Pick up the phone and call 1-888-343-5375 or complete a free contact request form for help with your claim.
 Calls are answered 24 hours a day, seven days a week.

 After you are hurt at work, you may be surprised to learn that the insurance company has denied your worker’s compensation claim.
 Many people assume that when they are hurt at work, their employer will cover their medical treatment and lost wages due to their work related injury.
 However, that is not always the case.

 In general, Minnesota Workers Compensation law allows an injured worker’s employer and insurer the opportunity to investigate the claimed work injury and the circumstances surrounding the injury.